redwarp/blog/content/image-filters/index.md

 * No mipmapping or multi sampling are used here, so we keep `mip_level_count` and `sample_count` to 1.
 * It's usage specifies:
-  + TEXTURE_BINDING: the texture can be bound to a shader for sampling, meaning we will be able to retrieve its pixels in our compute code.
+  + `TEXTURE_BINDING`: the texture can be bound to a shader for sampling, meaning we will be able to retrieve its pixels in our compute code.
-  + COPY_DST: we can copy data into it.
+  + `COPY_DST`: we can copy data into it.
 And we need to copy data into it, as the texture is currently empty.
 * The format is another interesting beast: several formats are supported by `wgpu`.
 Using `Rgba8Unorm` means that the texture contains 8 bit per channel (aka a byte), in the r, g, b, a order, but that the u8 values from [0 - 255] of each channel will be converted to a float between [0 - 1].

 ```rust